-Recent Computer Science Ph.D. graduates Abdulhamid Adebayo and Ronald Doku joined tech giants IBM Research and Oracle as researchers in cybersecurity and data science.
-Dr. Adebayo (far right) joined IBM Research as Hybrid Cloud Security Researcher and Dr. Doku (second to the right) joined Oracle, Inc. as Data Scientist.
-Both were graduate research assistants and advisees of Danda B. Rawat, Ph.D., Computer Science Professor and Director of Howard University’s Data Science & Cybersecurity Center (DSC2).
+Recent computer science Ph.D. graduates Abdulhamid Adebayo and Ronald Doku joined tech giants IBM Research and Oracle as researchers in cybersecurity and data science.
+Dr. Adebayo (far right) joined IBM Research as a hybrid cloud security researcher and Dr. Doku (second to the right) joined Oracle, Inc. as a data scientist.
+Both were graduate research assistants and advisees of Danda B. Rawat, Ph.D., professor of computer science and director of the Howard University Data Science & Cybersecurity Center (DSC2).
 Amidst the current pandemic-induced recession and increasingly competitive job market, our graduates persevere and continue to shine.

 Ironically, both graduates started their paths as aspiring medical doctors.
 Dr. Doku was even affectionately called “Dr. Ronald” by his father from early childhood.
 Both graduates applied for pre-med programs and were accepted.
 Dr. Adebayo came across information for a computer science program during his application process and decided that would be his path.
 His family was quite surprised at the switch but still provided their full support.
 Dr. Doku had completed a year of pre-med studies before he switched his major to computer science.
 The initial exposure to computer science courses captured their interest, leading to unrelenting success.